Echinops6718/HealthInfo/Glutamine.md

-The acetyl-l-glutamine form may be more effective and neuroprotective.
+The acetyl-l-glutamine form may be more bioavailable and more effective at crossing the blood brain barrier, providing greater neuroprotective effects.

+Likely cardioprotective.

 Likely reduces risk of [[COVID]] induced injuries.